SPCA 10: Operational history

 The SCPA 10 first flew on 4 April 1928 at La Ciotat, piloted by Burri.
 After display at the July 1928 Paris Salon it went to Saint-Raphaël, Var, for official tests.
 These revealed a serious handling problem.
-When the engines speeds were reduced, the CAMS entered a dive, behaviour ascribed to the closeness of the propellers to the wing leading edge.
+When the engine speeds were reduced, the CAMS entered a dive, behaviour ascribed to the closeness of the propellers to the wing leading edge.
 As a result, alightings had to be made, counter-intuitively, under full power.
 The tests continued, though on 18 December 1928 an order was issued to stop them and modify the engine installation.
 Regrettably, this order was slow to reach Saint-Raphaël and on 8 January the pilot of the CAMS 10 reduced power on approach.
 The aircraft dived into the sea, killing all aboard.
 No more were built.